Have you heard of a Media Release Agreement?

 The short and simple answer is that every business owner needs a Media Release Form because we don’t operate our businesses in a vacuum.

-Almost everyone uses other people’s names, photos, videos, or testimonials in their business.
+Most business owners use other people’s names, photos, videos, or testimonials in their businesses.

 Here are some common examples for you –

-- Let’s say, you are a blogger and you want to feature someone, then you need to have prior consent from that guest to publish their story, photo, or likeness.
-Also, look into this Guest Blogger Agreement if you are going to accept and publish guest posts on your blog.
+- If you are a blogger and want to feature someone, then you need prior consent from that guest to publish their story, photo, or likeness.
+Also, look into this Guest Blogger Agreement if you plan to accept and publish guest posts on your blog.

-- If you are a podcaster, then you need to have a Media Release Form signed from your guest because you are going to use their audio recordings.
+- If you are a podcaster, you need to have a Media Release Form signed by your guest because you will use their audio recording.

 - Are you a freelancer?
 You most likely have testimonials from your client.
-But do you know you must have a Media Release Agreement signed before publishing those testimonials on your service page?
+Did you know they must sign a Media Release Agreement before you publish those testimonials on your service page?

 - If you are promoting your products with the help of videos and ads, then maybe you hired some models.
-Do you know you still need a Media Release Agreement signed by those models?
+You still need a Media Release Agreement signed by those models before you release a person’s image.

 You get the point!
-Always ask yourself, do I have the legal rights to use someone else’s stuff?
+Always ask yourself, do I have the legal right to use someone else’s stuff?

-When in doubt, grab this media release agreement to ensure you are protected legally.
+When in doubt, grab this media release form template to ensure you are protected legally.

 Why do you need the Media Release Agreement signed?

-I’m sure that you don’t want to infringe someone’s right to privacy and publicity.
+I’m sure that you don’t want to infringe on someone’s right to privacy and publicity.
+None of us set out to violate privacy laws or infringe on anyone’s rights!

-There are state and federal laws protecting our intellectual property.
-To avoid violating any of those, the easiest thing to do is get the Media Release Agreement signed by the other party before using their stuff.
+To avoid violating intellectual property laws, the easiest thing to do is get the Media Release Agreement signed by the other party before using their stuff.

-It’s a one-way agreement where the other party is releasing you from all kinds of legal liability.
+It’s a one-way agreement where the other party releases you from all kinds of legal liability.

-So by getting the Media Agreement signed, you protect yourself and your business from getting sued and you won’t end up owing the releaser any money or royalties for their intellectual property.
+By getting the Media Agreement signed, you protect yourself and your business from an expensive lawsuit and you won’t end up owing the releaser any money or royalties for their intellectual property.

-If the other person wants you to pay for using their intellectual then you could certainly include that in the Media Release Agreement as well.
-This way, both parties are clear about how they are going to proceed and what their financial obligations are to each other.
+If the other person wants you to pay for using their intellectual property, you can also include that in the Media Release Agreement.
+This way, both parties are clear about how they will work together and what their financial obligations are to each other.

-- If you’re going to use photos or videos or other personal property of someone under the age of 18, then you need to have this agreement signed by their parents or guardian.
+- If you’re going to use photos or videos or other personal property of someone under the age of 18, then you need to have this agreement signed by their parents or legal guardian.
+Don’t worry, I have already included those additional provisions for you in my legal template here.

 What should you include in a Media Release Agreement?

-You should include the name and contact information of the releaser (person who’s giving you the legal rights to their intellectual property).
+You should include the name and contact information of the releaser (the person who’s giving you the legal rights to their intellectual property).

-Then the most important thing to include is the grant of legal rights to you from the releaser as well as the waiver of that person’s right to sue you.
+Then the most important thing to include is that they grant the legal rights to you (the release receiver) and the waiver of that person’s right to sue you.

-Things get complicated when you’ll include the details of waiving rights from the releaser.
+Things get complicated when you include the details of waiving rights from the releaser.
+In other words, the actual “release” language.

-Any little mistake in wording or verbiage can bring a potential lawsuit against you.
-And in a fraction of time, you could lose your sleep and appetite.
+Any little mistake in wording or phrasing can bring a potential lawsuit against you.
+Lawyers are paid big money to find workarounds and escape clauses.

 You must have a professionally drafted Media Release Agreement that clearly outlines what is being released and what legal rights are being granted to you.

-Also, there are tons of other key legal provisions you need to include in your Media Release Agreement such as any restrictions of the intellectual property by the releaser, compensation, parental/guardian consent and others.
+Plus, it’s more than that.
+You need to include many other key legal provisions in your Media Release Agreement, such as any restrictions of the intellectual property by the releaser, compensation, parental/guardian consent, and others.

 What could go wrong legally if you don’t use a Media Release Agreement?